ffrank/ffrank.github.io/_posts/2018-02-13-thinking-about-migration-from-puppet-to-mgmt.markdown

 any dependencies and ordering disappear, and neither process can be trusted to reliably perform its tasks.

-This issue also touches on the central problem with my "mixed graph" approach.
+This issue also touches on the central problem with my "combined graph" approach.
 I will explain this problem shortly, but first let's review the idea itself.

 You have probably seen James run simple graphs through mgmt, the graphs